Dr-LingXiao/AG-MAN/README.md

 python mainFashionAI.py
 ```

- You can train the model on DeepFashion dataset like
+ You can train the model on DeepFashion dataset

 ```sh
 python mainDeepFashion.py
 ```

- You can train the model on Zappos50k dataset like
+ You can train the model on Zappos50k dataset

 ```
 python mainZappos50k.py